 In other words, it’s simple enough that you’ll actually be able to keep it up!
 There’s even scientific research indicating that “subjects quickly adapt” to an intermittent fasting plan, making it a highly effective technique (57).

 As with any diet, results certainly vary.
 However, in most cases you might have a one to two-week adjustment period where you experience lethargy or hunger cravings.
 We highly recommend drinking tea to help you out, as it will quell your cravings, boost your energy, and assist in detoxification.

 And despite this adjustment period, most people will lose one or two pounds in their first week and will subsequently start to see their energy levels and mental alertness rise while their cravings and excess fat disappear.

 Is intermittent fasting really for everyone?

 If you are a woman, it’s possible that intermittent fasting may affect you differently.
 In general, it seems that women tend to respond better to using a schedule that has a wider eating window.
 For example, some women have noticed increased health benefits by using a 10-hour eating window with a 14-hour fast, instead of the 16:8 plan popularized by male bodybuilders.
-You can read an in-depth guide on intermittent fasting for women here.
+You can read more in-depth information about intermittent fasting for women above.